The Mating Grounds

 The Importance of Keeping a Private Life

 Hey there!
 Have you ever found yourself scrolling through your social media feed and stumbled upon someone openly sharing their personal problems?
-Or maybe you have a friend who constantly overshare their private life with you, leaving you feeling like you are their therapist?
+Or maybe you have a friend who constantly overshares their private life with you, leaving you feeling like you are their therapist?

 While it’s essential to have a support system, there is tremendous value in keeping some aspects of your life private.